 This term, two primary schools in Stoke-on-Trent have taken part in a Meet-a-Musician.
 One class learnt more about Beethoven’s Symphony No. 5, whilst the other explored Dvorak’s Slavonic Dances.
 Both classes had the opportunity to hear the Hallé perform at The Victoria Hall in Hanley.

-Paragraph 3: Each year as part of the Now Hear This! concerts in Nottingham, schools can choose to take part in a Meet-a-Musician project.
+Each year as part of the Now Hear This! concerts in Nottingham, schools can choose to take part in a Meet-a-Musician project.
 This year, twelve classes from across Nottinghamshire took part in a creative workshop based on Bernstein’s ‘Times Square’ from On the Town.
+The first Meet-a-Musician sessions will take place in Nottingham in January, generously supported by East Midlands Airport.
+Students will have the opportunity to hear the Hallé perform a concert featuring Copland, Gershwin and Ravel at the Royal Concert Hall in Nottingham.

 For more information on Adopt-a-Player or any other Education projects, please contact the Education team on email@example.com